Any22/saba/README.md

 # My Portfolio
-This is my portfolio page ,designed to showcase my technical skills, assignments, peojects, and contact information.
+This is my portfolio page ,designed to showcase my technical skills, assignments, projects, and contact information.

 ## Build with
 HTML5, CSS3, Bootstrap4, jQuery and vanilla JavaScript.